 Churchill offers a bespoke learning package that is designed to re-engage learners that have suffered significant trauma or loss which subsequently results in them presenting in a dysregulated state.
 We provide a highly differentiated curriculum for each learner; tailored to meet their individual needs.
 Churchill focuses on literacy and numeracy both in terms of qualification outcomes and equally important life skills.
 Churchill provides experiential hands on learning through a topic based approach, incorporating different learning styles across core and foundation subjects.
 In doing this, it allows us to make strong “cross curricular” links.

-Churchill is supported by skilled staff, including an attachment specialist, with an offer for up to six young people.
+Churchill is supported by skilled staff, including an attachment specialist, with an offer for up to eight young people.
 The classroom is designed to be a “safe space.”
 Churchill provides a curriculum that is fit for purpose to meet the unique needs of its learners.
 Churchill creates a setting that promotes preparedness for learning.
 It does this by providing a relationship rich and nurturing environment.

 Experiential learning enhances the learning journey in order to deepen knowledge and life skills.
 We use a kinesthetic learning style as learners within the group respond well to whole-body movement to process new and difficult information.
 Through providing experiences in this way, we witness deep learning taking place.